 Signal #4 – CEO Departure

-If the CEO leaves the company without a long-term strategy in place and enough lead time for the transition, you know something is not working out with the company’s leadership or board of directors.
+If the CEO leaves the company without a long-term strategy and enough lead time for the transition, you know something is not working out with the company’s leadership or board of directors.
 If the company leaders are not aligned, the business will struggle.

 Signal #5 – Industry Changes